hikmetuygur/progress-steps/README.md

 ## Information

-Expanding cards functionality
+Progress steps functionality

 The project goal:

-- style cards to have a background image and a heading
+- Build a step
-- use Flexbox to align everything
+- use Flex to align everything
-- add a JavaScript so that when the user click one of these cards, it change the class to active and it then expands with a CSS transition
+- add a JavaScript so that when the user click buttons, it change the class to active and then move to next step with a CSS transition
 - using JavaScript for the event listeners
 - using CSS transitions to give it the smooth through the effect